Improving causal inference in interrupted time series analysis: the triple difference design: Methods

 \subsection{Assessing balance on baseline level and trend}

 In non-experimental settings, it is critical to evaluate whether the treatment and control groups are balanced in both the level and slope of the outcome variable prior to the intervention.
+In a randomized controlled trial, the expectation is that baseline levels and trends are statistically equivalent across groups, supporting identification of causal effects.
+In observational studies, however, pre-treatment differences in intercepts or trends may violate the parallel trends assumption, potentially biasing estimates and complicating causal inference regarding the impact of the intervention on the outcome.

 Balance across groups in baseline levels and trends can be formally assessed using the coefficients from Equation (1).
 Specifically, statistically insignificant estimates of $\beta_4$ and $\beta_5$ indicate no systematic differences between the treatment group and the primary control group in pre-intervention levels and trends, respectively.
 Likewise, statistical insignificance of the linear combinations $(\beta_4 - \beta_8)$ and $(\beta_5 - \beta_9)$ suggests baseline equivalence between the treatment group and the secondary control group in levels and trends.
 Finally, statistically insignificant $\beta_8$ and $\beta_9$ imply balance between the two control groups in pre-treatment levels and trajectories.

 Although multiple baseline trend comparisons are evaluated, Olden and Møen \cite{olden2022} demonstrate that identification of the DDD estimator does not require two independent parallel trends assumptions.
 The intuition is that the DDD estimator can be interpreted as the difference between two potentially biased difference-in-differences estimators.
 As long as the bias component is identical across these estimators, it differences out, yielding an unbiased DDD estimate.
 Consequently, only a single parallel trends condition is required for causal interpretation.